"There's got to be some changes. Get it together, gonna be a lot of rearranging" R

 THE FIRST CDs

 The mid 80s were the early days of CD technology and a number of albums from the old Polydor and Reprise catalogues were issued.
 This included an "Electric Ladyland" double CD (which got the running order wrong !) and many other albums which were deleted in the mid 90s when the Hendrix family gained control of the estate.
 So that meant that "Cry Of Love", "War Heroes", "Loose Ends", "Crash Landing", "Midnight Lightning", "Isle Of Wight", "Jimi Plays Monterey", "Live At Winterland", "Jimi Hendrix Concerts", "Jimi Hendrix - Film Soundtrack" and "The Singles Album" all disappeared from the catalogue.
-Also note that "Rainbow Bridge" and "Nine To The Universe" were never officially released as a CD.
+Also note that "Nine To The Universe" was never officially released as a CD.

 The early CDs were released in various countries and with mastering differences.
 Details can be read here: